Visits to museums and galleries

 An interviewer visits these addresses and, if contact is made, records details of all individuals living at each address.
 One adult, and where applicable one child aged 5 to 10 and one aged 11 to 15, is then selected to participate in the survey.

-The figures presented here only apply to people 16 and over.
+The figures presented here only apply to people aged 16 years and over.

 Weighting is used to adjust the results of a survey to make them representative of the population and improve their accuracy.